General: Eurasian Watermilfoil is a submerged, rooted, aquatic perennial.

 Habitat and Origin

 Eurasian Watermilfoil is native to Europe, Asia, and Africa.
-It was introduced to North America earlier through the aquarium trade or in the ballast water of ships.
+It was introduced to North America either through the aquarium trade or in ships’ ballast water.

 It is often found in still or slow-moving water bodies, such as lake shorelines, sloughs, irrigation canals, marshes, and streams.
-Water bodies that have experienced disturbances like nutrient loading, intense plant management, or abundant motorboat use are especially susceptible to it.
+Water bodies that have experienced disturbances like nutrient loading, intense plant management, or abundant motorboat use are especially susceptible.
 Eurasian Watermilfoil can also tolerate the brackish water of tidal creeks and bays.

 Propagation & Vectors of Spread

-Eurasian Watermilfoil primarily reproduces vegetatively, through rhizome and stem fragmentation.
+Eurasian Watermilfoil primarily reproduces vegetatively through rhizome and stem fragmentation.
+Fragments of plants can grow into entirely new individuals.
 It can also reproduce by seed; however, germination rates are poor.

 Eurasian Watermilfoil is most commonly spread from one water body to another by water currents and animals as well as boats or trailers and fishing gear.
+Boat propellers can break off plant fragments and spread them to new areas.
 The seeds can also spread in the wind.

 Ecological, Economic, & Health Impacts

-- It tolerates cold water temperatures, allowing Eurasian Watermilfoil to photosynthesis before native species, reducing light penetration early in the season.
+- Tolerates cold water temperatures, allowing Eurasian Watermilfoil to photosynthesize before native species, reducing light penetration early in the season.

 - Shades out native species.